Health, Physical Health

 The Tibia in Emergency Medicine: Intraosseous Access

 When paramedics or ER doctors can’t get an IV line started during cardiac arrest, severe trauma, or shock, for example they turn to a technique called intraosseous (IO) access.
-They push a special needle directly into the bone marrow of the tibia.

-- Proximal tibia, just below the knee the go-to spot.
+• Proximal, just below the knee the go-to spot.

-- Distal tibia, just above the ankle the backup option.
+• Distal, just above the ankle the backup option.

 Why does this work?
 Because the bone marrow has a dense network of veins that feeds directly into your body’s circulation.
 Fluids, medications, and even blood products delivered this way reach your heart and organs almost as fast as a regular IV.